-Yet while Vacheron Constantin might constitute the smallest of the Big Three – it produces around 25,000 timepieces a year compared to Audemars Piguet’s 40,000 and Patek Philippe’s rumoured 58,000 – it is by far the oldest.
-Vacheron Constantin is, in fact, the oldest continually operating of any watchmaker, able to trace an unbroken line of production back to 1755.
+Yet while Vacheron Constantin might constitute the smallest of those most venerated of watchmakers – it produces around 25,000 timepieces a year compared to Audemars Piguet’s 40,000 and Patek Philippe’s (rumoured) 58,000 – it is by far the oldest.
+Vacheron Constantin is, in fact, the oldest continually operating of any watchmaker, with an unbroken line of production dating back to 1755.

 The brand launched Égérie, a standalone, tonneau-shaped ladies collection with oversized diamond numerals and mother of pearl dials in 2003.
 Seventeen years later, the family resurfaces, ditching the cushion-shaped case for circular designs and bezels set with diamonds.

 Comprising three models – the Égérie Self-Winding, Égérie Moon Phase and Égérie Moon Phase Diamond-Pavé – the high jewellery collection draws inspiration from the intricate craftsmanship employed in couture fashion.
 The watch dial features a pleated effect, redolent of delicate fabric finishing; halos of diamonds, reminiscent of braiding; and Arabic numerals daintily scalloped to look like lace.

 The entry-level 35mm Égérie Self-Winding features a bezel overstitched with 58 diamonds and a delicate dial of intertwined textures made of opaline silver.
 The Moon Phase variant sports the same textured dial but has been upped to 37mm in order to incorporate at two o’clock the complication from which it takes its name.
 Both models are available in steel or 18K rose gold.
 The gold option arrives with three interchangeable leather straps that can be switched-up without the use of tools.
 Choose between pink, brown and blue leather.